stub42/cassandra-charm/README.md

 # Known Limitations and Issues

-This is the 'trusty' charm.
-Upgrade from the 'precise' charm is not supported.

 The `system_auth` keyspace replication factor is automatically increased but not decreased.
-If you have a service with three or more units and decommission enough nodes to drop below three, you will need to manually update the `system_auth` keyspace replication settings.
+If you have a service with three or more units and later decommission enough nodes to drop below three, you will need to manually update the `system_auth` keyspace replication settings.

 # Contact Information